OCA/multi-company/partner_multi_company/README.rst

 =====================

-This basic module aims to allow one customer to be shared among
-    some of the sibling companies.
+This basic module aims to allow one customer to be shared among some of the sibling companies, not all or only one.

 Standard Odoo limitation:
-    one customer can be only private to one company or shared among all the sibling companies.
+    one customer can only be private to one company or shared among all the sibling companies.

 Note: This module add a new group who can read all the sibling companies